Stay up to date

 By securing your information security access controls, you can construct systems and applications that can be used at any time with any size of user base or load – and only your users can get to the data they need, when and how they need it.
 How is this done?
 Through access control data security software.

 Access control is a security mechanism by which an entity, such as an individual or system process, is allowed or disallowed access to a physical or logical resource.
 The term also refers to how this restriction is applied.

 There are two types of access control, i.e. physical access control and logical access control.
 Access controls provide a means to control who can do, use, or see what can be applied at many different levels in any system or application.

 What if there was a way to control who, when and how people can get into places to protect themselves from vandalism?
 Physical access control systems (PACS) are just that- designed for the sole purpose of restricting or allowing entrance.
-They’re often used at businesses as protection against theft, trespassing and other types of vandalism.
+They’re often used at businesses to protect against theft, trespassing and other vandalism.
 If you have an area where higher levels of security are needed – such as hospitals with sensitive materials on-site – PACS might be your best bet!

 The most commonly recognised information security access control is the username and password combination.
 Some controls are straightforward, while others are complex, depending on the desired control that you seek to apply.
 But in modern software, controls are mostly structured and implemented within an application.

 Organisations often deploy an electronic control system to rely on access card readers and/or other factors of authentication such as biometrics to verify identity against an access control policy.
 Where we see a combination of controls deployed with multi-factor authentication mechanisms, it is an example of a defence in-depth approach.

 There are multiple ways of authentication such as card reader access, password or personal identification number (PIN) on a keypad, fingerprint, biometrics usage or using access control software handling both authentication and authorisation.